Liberation Day tariffs: Announcement

-In a White House Rose Garden address on April 2, 2025, Trump declared the day to be "Liberation Day", describing it as "one of the most important days in American history" and "our declaration of economic independence".
+In a White House Rose Garden address on April 2, 2025, Trump declared the day to be Liberation Day, describing it as "one of the most important days in American history" and "our declaration of economic independence".
 The President signed Executive Order 14257, which declared a "national emergency" to address what he described as a "large and persistent U.S. trade deficit".
 Trump stated, "We're going to start being smart, and we're going to start being very wealthy again."
 He said the new policy would boost domestic production, create American jobs, and generate "trillions and trillions of dollars to reduce our taxes and pay down our national debt".
 Trump characterized the tariff implementation as "kind", saying the U.S. would tariff other countries at half the rate the administration had calculated their trade barriers to be worth.

 Tables of all countries and territories affected and associated tariff rates.
-Note that the amounts listed as "Tariffs charged to the USA" are disputed by most economists, for instance, Heard Island and McDonald Islands are uninhabited.
+The amounts listed as "Tariffs charged to the USA" are disputed by most economists, for instance, Heard Island and McDonald Islands are uninhabited.
 (Not all countries receiving the 10% tariff were explicitly listed in the presented tables.)

 Trump unveiled a two-tier tariff structure: a baseline 10% tariff applied to imports from all countries not subject to other sanctions, and additional country-specific "reciprocal" tariffs ranging between 11% and 50% for the countries with which the U.S. had the greatest trade deficits.
 The administration asserted that trade deficits were representative of unfair trade practices, an idea disputed by economists.
 The 10% baseline tariff would begin at 12:01 a.m.
 EDT on April 5, 2025 (04:01 UTC), while the higher country-specific rates would commence at 12:01 a.m.
 EDT on April 9, 2025.

-Politico described the measures as "the most significant US protectionist trade action since the 1930s", when Congress passed the Smoot–Hawley Tariff Act.
-Federal Reserve chairman Jerome Powell described the tariffs, and their likely economic impact, as "significantly larger than expected".

 Excluded goods

-The following goods were not impacted by the "Liberation Day" tariffs, including the 10% baseline tariff: